I went to Morrison’s Academy which is in a wee town called Crieff – I couldn’t wait to move to a city when I finished school.

 This will take a very long time to perfect but, hopefully, it could lead to cell transplants without nasty anti-rejection drugs.
 Many more people with diabetes, especially young people, could then get a cell transplant.
 This would stop them from getting the damaged blood vessels that come with having years of high blood sugar.
 Maybe, in the future, young people could get an ‘invisible’ cell transplant as soon as they’re diagnosed with type 1 diabetes.

-My Typical Day: I don't have a typical day - it's always different!
-I'm either growing cells and getting my samples ready or I'm taking pictures of them with our giant microscope.
+I don’t have a typical day – it’s always different!
+I’m either growing cells and getting my samples ready or I’m taking pictures of them with our giant microscope.